kfarr/aframe-select-bar-component/README.md

 ## aframe-select-bar-component

-This [A-Frame](https://aframe.io) component `select-bar` creates a menu that can be defined using html option elements and attached to a VR controller.
+This [A-Frame](https://aframe.io) component `select-bar` creates a menu that can be defined using HTML `option` elements and attached to a VR controller.

-This component is inspired by the HTML5 standard [`select`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) element including [`optgroup`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/optgroup) element for grouping options together.
+This component is inspired by the HTML standard [`select`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) element including [`optgroup`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/optgroup) element for grouping options together.
 The idea was to create a VR UI component which mimicked an existing traditional HTML standard.

 I made this component out of necessity.
 When creating a [WebVR app](https://github.com/kfarr/aframe-city-builder) using A-Frame, I wanted a simple way to allow a user to select from a large number of objects organized in multiple categories.